Your browser version is outdated. We recommend that you update your browser to the latest version.

 House Museum has partnered with LPVHS to help realize this vision.
 Artists, gathered by House Museum director Evan Curtis Charles Hall, have been invited to use the physical and conceptual history of the Rowland Mansion as their material for creation.
 The landmark exhibition explores how art practice can be an alternative method for historic preservation.
 Artworks will be installed on the mansion’s second floor and exterior grounds, complemented by the Rowland family exhibition on the ground floor—curated by Amy Rowland.

-Opening on July 20, 2024 from 4pm – 8pm, the midsummer program will offer a new view into the revitalized landmark and the artworks built for it.
+Opening on July 20, 2024 from 4pm – 8pm, the midsummer program will offer a new view into the property and the artworks built specifically for it.
+It will include a traditional Mexican dance performance by Ballet Folklorico Popurri at 5pm and a vocal set from emerging singer/songwriter Taylor Sackson at 7pm.
+Photographic prints of selected artworks will be available for purchase from the official print production partner of House Museum, Prolongations.org.
 The Rowland Mansion will publish its Fall calendar and re-open as a place for youth engagement, workshops, and educational tours.
-There is ongoing opportunity for aligned organizations, patrons, and volunteers to support the future work of the Rowland Mansion and House Museum.
-Please contact us for more information.
+There is ongoing opportunity for aligned organizations, patrons, and volunteers to support the future work of the John Rowland Mansion and House Museum.

 ב